 When you join a Gee-Gees team or support them in the stands, you are a part of a proud tradition within the Nation's Capital.
 The Gee-Gees have played an integral in the development of sport in Ottawa, and continue to step forward into our community as a place where sport and academics are combined in the pursuit of excellence.

 Three of Canada's largest university sport events are held in Ottawa; the Panda Game, Capital Hoops Classic, and Colonel By Classic, reaffirm each year that university sport deserves the big stage.
-Ottawa was the location of the first women's hockey game played in Canada, and the Gee-Gees celebrate that heritage with the Alerts Cup.
+Ottawa was the location of the first women's hockey game played in Canada and the first IIHF women's world championship, and the Gee-Gees celebrate that heritage with the Alerts Cup.

 The women's volleyball Pre-Season Classic is one of the longest-running tournaments in U SPORTS, getting its start in 1983.
 The women's rugby program is led by six-time Ottawa Sports Award Female Coach of the Year Award winner Jen Boyd who has made an idelible mark on rubgy in Ottawa and in Canada.
 Steve Johnson has led the women's soccer program for its entire 26-year existence and holds an OUA record nine championships with a career record of 340-63-66.

 At uOttawa we are commited to ensuring that our traditions are carried on with respect for the past while ushering in a new generation of Gee-Gees fans in our city and beyond.